xp44mm/Notebook/Compilers/Chapter 3 Lexical Analysis.md

 A *deterministic finite automaton* ( DFA ) is a special case of an NFA where:

-1. There are no moves on input ε, and
+1. There are no moves on input €, and

 2. For each state s and input symbol a, there is exactly one edge out of s labeled a.